 We have many students at Bentley Wood High School with asthma.
 These students should have their own inhaler at school to treat symptoms and for the use in the event of an asthma attack.
 All pumps are labelled and kept in the medical room.
 However, there will also be emergency asthma inhalers and spacers provided by the school for use, in the case that a student requires this.
-All parents are requested to fill the relevant document to ensure consent for their daughter, when using the emergency asthma inhaler and spacer.
-The emergency asthma kits are located in the medical room, reception, Woodys, Gym and Spots Hall.
-The asthma register is located in the medical room and is maintained by the School Welfare Officers.
+All parents are requested to fill out the relevant document to ensure consent for their daughter when using the emergency asthma inhaler and spacer.
+The emergency asthma kits are located in the medical room, reception, Woodys, gym and sports hall.
+The asthma register is located in the medical room and is maintained by the Senior Welfare Officer.